 Men of the church, husbands and fathers, you can manage housework and child care as your wife undertakes this fast.
 President Nelson said that this is a time to “unleash the power of families.”
 What a blessing for you to unleash the power of yours by ensuring a serene sabbatical for your wives!

-President Nelson also asked that women avoid impure thoughts, so please respect this sacred time and space for your wives by giving them rest from daily burdens and wifely duties that sometimes vex them.
+President Nelson also asked that women avoid impure thoughts, so please respect this sacred time and space for your wives by giving them rest from daily burdens that vex them.
 Brothers and sons, help your mothers and sisters.
 Ask “What can I do to support your fast?”
 Then listen carefully to their requests.
 The male youth of the church may remember when the church asked them to fast from media for seven days and can use this experience to show appreciation to the women in their families who have been asked to do without for an even longer period.
 Young men, assure the women around you of your respect and affection for them as they seek to sit at the Savior’s feet.

 Church leaders, the president of the church has asked women to set aside ten days to choose the better part, and you can support them in this!
 This is a wonderful time to make church callings a little lighter.
 In the story about Mary and Martha, we learn that Martha was “much encumbered” while Mary “chose the better part.”
 It would be an act of faith and obedience to refrain from encumbering the women in your circles of stewardship.